FILM REVIEWS

 A flashback shows how Leonard and Christine first meet in a German nightclub, with Diterich wearing her trademark outfit, which reveals the stars renowned legs.

-At film's end, there's a requests: The management of this theatre suggests that for the greater entertainment of your friends who have not yet seen the picture, you will not divulge the secret of the ending of Witness for the Prosecution.
-The posters for the film announced: “You'll talk about it, but please don't tell the ending.”
+At film’s end, there’s a request: The management of this theatre suggests that for the greater entertainment of your friends who have not yet seen the picture, you will not divulge the secret of the ending of Witness for the Prosecution.
+The posters for the film announced: “You’ll talk about it, but please don’t tell the ending.”
 Reportedly, Wilder concealed the ending from his cast, too, handing them the final script only at the end of the shoot.

-The play was first performed in Nottingham on September 28, 1953, opened in London on October 28, 1953 and on Broadway on December 16, 1954.
-Una O'Connor was the only member of the original Broadway play's cast to reprise her role in Wilder's picture.
+The play was first performed in Nottingham on September 28, 1953, in London on October 28, 1953, and on Broadway on December 16, 1954.

 Oscar Nominations: 6